By Tcoch

 );

-Yet, my app doesn't know it ...
-Yes, because your server environment variable (which means in this case, the container environment variables) are preferred over the app definitions !
+Yet, my app doesn't know it...
+Yes, because your server environment variable (which means in this case, the container environment variables) are preferred over the app definitions!
+This container-level environment variable actually override any definition that you could have in a .env file or even .env.local file.